Baseline Researcher Access to Public Sector Data

 Use cases for the data asset include:

-The project involves four elements.
+The project involves 4 elements:

 Researchers, research organisations, infrastructure providers, government agencies (state and commonwealth), data analysts and managers, clinicians and health practitioners will benefit from the project’s core features: